 Knowing a person's birth flower can inspire your card ideas as different flowers represent different months .
 Each flower has it's own meaning and symbolism.

-(Flowers and meanings will vary depending on wherever you live in the world).
+Flowers and meanings will vary depending on your location

 Let's look at some more ideas.....